rekhaDevs/samagragovernance.in/src/pages/team/index.md

     project: ADAPT
   - bio: >-
-      Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.\n\nHe works with Samagra as Office Manager.
+      Raju worked with Punj Lloyd as a administrative assistant in Libya, and with Walt Disney as a Office Coordinator.
+He manages the daily administrative operations of the Samagra office.
     image: /img/Raju.jpg
-    linkedInProfile: NA
+    linkedInProfile: ' '
     name: Raju Ram
     project: NA
   - bio: >-